Gruyères: beautiful castle surrounded by nature and history in Switzerland.

 • Enjoy some spectacular mountain views up at Glacier 3000

-Day 1: Geneva - Nyon - Lausanne
+Tag 1: Geneva - Nyon - Lausanne

-This mediaeval town by the shore of Lake Geneva is surrounded by a couple of charming vineyards.
-Follow the path through the vineyards to Nyon Castle to take in the view.
-After your lunch break, catch the train to Lausanne.
-Check in to your accommodation and make the most of your free Lausanne Transport Card.
+This medieval town by Lake Geneva is surrounded by charming vineyards.
+Follow the path through the vines to Château de Nyon and enjoy the view.
+After your lunch break, take the train to Lausanne.
+Check into your accommodation and make use of your free Lausanne Transport Card.

 Day 2: Lausanne - Lac de Joux / Creux du Van - Lausanne